fnagel/t3extblog/README.md

 A lot of testing needs to be done.
 Help wanted!

+* Change title tag when on list pages
+* Add own caching to prevent blogsystem page (aka all post pages) from being generated all over again
+* Add this is an old post functionality
 * Partial for flashMessage VH
 * More unit tests and functional tests
 * Better flexform configuration for plugins